JHU-PL-Lab/www-fpse/lecture/specification-test.md

  * Principle is: writing code that matches declared type will get you well on the way to an implementation
    - type errors point to code errors to be fixed
    - when the last type error drops, the code may directly work
+ * Type-directed programming is 100% rigorous, but is incomplete: types only express *rough shapes* of data
+   - e.g. `int list` is a rough shape compared to "sorted `int list`" but the latter isn't a type in OCaml

+#### Type-directed programming examples

 Review example: not bubbling up `option` or other wrapped results properly